gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    the appropriate extra error causes is generated, the right selection of "Error During Protection Handshake" or "Timeout During Protection Handshake or Validation".

+  ### Handshake of further DTLS connections

+   When the SCTP Association has entered the ESTABLISHED state, each of the endpoint can initiate an handshake.

+   The DTLS endpoint needs if necessary fragment the handshake into multiple records each meeting the known MTU limit of the path between SCTP endpoints.
+Each DTLS handshake message fragment is encapsulated in a DATA chunk with Protection Engine PPID.
+   The DTLS instance SHALL NOT use DTLS retransmission to repair any packet losses of handshake message fragment.

+   Both SCTP endpoints SHALL perform authentication of the peer endpoint.
+This may require exchange or input from the ULP application for what peer identity that is accepted.

+   If the DTLS handshake failed the SCTP association SHALL generate an ERROR chunk with the Error in Protection error cause, with extra error causes "Error During Protection Handshake".

 ## Validation Against Downgrade Attacks